neagix/linux/README.md

 ## Known issues

-Combinations not tested:
-* GameCube
-* Boot from IOS
+Boot from MINI is well tested, but not boot from IOS.

 Bugs probably introduced in the port of MIKEp5 from v2.6 to v3.x tree:
 * In IOS mode, external swap partitions don't mount correctly as of kernel version 2.6.39.
 As a workaround, use a local swapfile (This bug should be relatively easy to find using git bisect)